AndrewSafwat1/Minesweeper-with-python/README.md

 - Or type in terminal (after you download and setup <a href="https://git-scm.com/downloads" target="_blank">git</a>):

         git clone https://github.com/AndrewSafwat1/Minesweeper-with-python.git

+- **NOTE**: You have to play the game in its place (do not copy/cut Minesweeper.py to another directory).
 ---

 ### Created by: